Epcot’s International Festival of the Holidays

 - Regional Icewine

-While you are in Canada, you might run into some entertainment on the Canada Mill Stage.
+While in Canada, you might run into some entertainment on the Canada Mill Stage.
 Performances will be available at various times of the day.
 Unfortunately, these items are not on a schedule to help prevent crowding in the area.

 World Showplace Kitchens

-Lastly, we’ll look at the Festival of the Holidays kitchens located in the World Showplace building between Canada and the United Kingdom.
+Lastly, we’ll look at the Festival of the Holidays kitchens in the World Showplace building between Canada and the United Kingdom.

 Inside, there are three different booths: